JoneTam/Stroke-prediction/README.md

-# Stroke-prediction
+## Stroke Prediction Tool

+- Overview
-Goal: This project combines data analysis and machine learning to develop a tool that identifies high-risk individuals experiencing a stroke.
+This project combines data analysis and machine learning to develop a tool that identifies high-risk individuals experiencing a stroke.
+The goal is to create a reliable model that can predict the likelihood of stroke based on various health-related features.

-Content:

-•	1 healthcare-stroke-EDA.ipynb
-Within this file, you'll find exploratory data analysis.
-This includes creating statistical summaries and charts, testing for anomalies, and checking correlations and other relations between variables and other EDA elements.
-Also, statistical inference was performed.
-This includes defining the target population, forming multiple statistical hypotheses and constructing confidence intervals, setting the significance levels, and conducting t-tests for these hypotheses.

-•	modeling.ipynb
-Contains all the steps of the modeling process.
-I employed a series of data processing steps using pipelines, which included data cleaning, SMOTE oversampling, feature engineering, and scaling.
-These steps were crucial in preparing the final dataset for modeling.
-The primary success metric for assessing the performance of the stroke prediction models was the F1 score, chosen due to the data's class imbalance.
+- Repository Information
+Repository: JoneTam/Stroke-prediction

+- Project Structure
+**1. healthcare-stroke-EDA.ipynb**
+Exploratory Data Analysis (EDA) file.
+Statistical summaries, charts, anomaly testing, correlation checks, and other EDA elements.
+Statistical inference, including defining the target population, forming hypotheses, constructing confidence intervals, and conducting t-tests.
+**2. modeling.ipynb**
+Modeling process steps.
+Data processing using pipelines for cleaning, SMOTE oversampling, feature engineering, and scaling.
-In the initial phase, I evaluated 11 baseline models through cross-validation, including Logistic Regression, Random Forest, SVC Linear, SVC RBF, KNN, XGBoost Classifier, LGBM Classifier, Naive Bayes, Ridge Classifier, Linear Discriminant Analysis, and AdaBoost Classifier.
-From this evaluation, I selected the top three models with the highest F1 scores: AdaBoost Classifier, SVC RBF, and Random Forest.
+Evaluation of 11 baseline models through cross-validation, including Logistic Regression, Random Forest, SVC Linear, SVC RBF, KNN, XGBoost Classifier, LGBM Classifier, Naive Bayes, Ridge Classifier, Linear Discriminant Analysis, and AdaBoost Classifier.
+Selection of top three models (AdaBoost Classifier, SVC RBF, and Random Forest) based on F1 scores.
-To fine-tune these models, I conducted hyperparameter tuning using Grid Search to identify the optimal set of parameters for each model.
-Additionally, I employed SHAP (SHapley Additive exPlanations) values to provide insights and explanations for the model's predictions.
+Hyperparameter tuning using Grid Search for fine-tuning the selected models.
+Implementation of SHAP (SHapley Additive exPlanations) values for insights and explanations.

-•	3 additional2_PYCARET with feat eng
+**3. additional2_PYCARET with feat eng**
+Supplementary content file.
-This file includes supplementary content, an experiment involving automated feature engineering.
-I employed the PyCaret library to investigate whether it could improve the model's performance.
+Experiment involving automated feature engineering using the PyCaret library to improve model performance.

-•	Functions
+**4. Functions**
-Contains .py file with all classes and functions, used in the EDA and Modeling.
+.py file containing all classes and functions used in EDA and modeling.

-•	fastapi[folder]
+**5. fastapi**
-Contains code of deploying model on localhost with fast API.
+Folder containing code for deploying the model on localhost with FastAPI.
+How to Contribute
+Feel free to contribute to the project by forking the repository and submitting pull requests.
+Your input is valuable in enhancing the accuracy and efficiency of the stroke prediction tool.

+For any questions or discussions, please connect with @JoneTam.

+Thank you for your interest in the Stroke Prediction Project!